 Zoll has tried cases to verdict in Chicago, Illinois; West Palm Beach, Florida; Little Rock, Arkansas; Media, Pennsylvania; Ann Arbor and Detroit, Michigan; and Lexington, Kentucky as well as throughout the state of Ohio.
 He has obtained a number of verdicts and settlements in excess of one million dollars on behalf of his clients.
 He is a 1976 graduate of the University of Toledo College of Law, and a 1974 graduate of the University of Cincinnati.

 Zoll was appointed by the Lucas County Commissioners to the Board of the Lucas County Mental Health and Recovery Services, and previously served on the Lucas County Alcohol and Drug Addiction Services Board.
 He served on the special committee to merge the latter board with the former Mental Health Board.
 He was appointed by the Lucas County Commissioners to serve on the Mental Health Board Review Committee.
 He currently serves as a trustee of the Toledo Council of Newspaper Unions-Toledo Blade Pension Plan.
 He has served on the Boards of the following charitable or religious organizations: Board of Directors Camp Storer-Toledo YMCA; Beach House Family Shelter; and Christ Presbyterian Church Board of Deacons.

-Consecutively since 2008, he has been disignated as an “Ohio Super Lawyer”.
-He is also listed as one of the “Top 100 Trial Lawyers” by the American Trial Lawyers Association and AV Peer Review Rated 4.9 out of 5 on Martindale-Hubbell.
+Consecutively since 2008, he has been designated as an “Ohio Super Lawyer”.
+He has also been listed as one of the “Top 100 Trial Lawyers” by the American Trial Lawyers Association and AV Peer Review Rated 4.9 out of 5 on Martindale-Hubbell.